 Based on somewhat limited information, it appears that the first African-American engineering alumnus was a Civil Engineer.
-His name was Fred B. Pelham and he graduated in 1887.
-According to the information available, the first female to receive a BSE degree in Engineering (Civil) was awarded to Marion Sarah Parker in 1895.
+His name was Frederick B. Pelham and he graduated in 1887.
+According to the information available, the first woman to receive a BSE degree in Engineering (Civil) was awarded to Marion Sarah Parker in 1895.

 Dr. Henry Earle Riggs, the former Chief Engineer of the Toledo, Ann Arbor and North Michigan Railway, served as the chair of the department from 1912 through 1930.
 A painting of him still hangs in the department’s administrative office, and graduate students are supported every year through the Dr. Henry Earle Riggs Memorial Fund.

-In 1990, the civil engineering department became the Civil and Environmental Engineering department (CEE).
+In 1990, the civil engineering department became the Department of Civil and Environmental Engineering (CEE).

-Over the years, many students have gone on to impressive careers since graduating from CEE.
-A few notable examples recently highlighted include Michigan’s “Mr. Bridges” Joseph Malloure, Chicago developer Anne Voshel and Ken Maschke, one of the Top 20 engineers under 40 according to the Engineering News-Record Midwest in 2013.
+Over the years, many students have gone on to impressive careers upon graduating from CEE.
+A few notable examples recently highlighted include Michigan’s “Mr. Bridges,” Joseph Malloure, Chicago developer Anne Voshel and Ken Maschke, one of the Top 20 engineers under 40 according to the Engineering News-Record Midwest in 2013.

-The CEE story began over 150 years ago and continues to go strong today.
+The CEE story that began over 150 years ago continues today.
 CEE students are involved in ground-breaking projects, such as building bridges for rural communities, creating a net-zero water home and bringing water treatment to the Pantanal.

 We invite you to explore our site to see the latest stories of CEE history in the making.